syncfusion-content/windowsforms-docs/WindowsForms/SfCalendar/navigation.md

 ## Navigation through mouse

-Navigation between next or previous range of dates for the current view in the calendar can be done by clicking up and down navigation buttons in calendar header. `SfCalendar` control allows to navigate from one view to other views through mouse which is done by clicking the header text of the calendar and selecting cell from the view navigate back to next available view in `ViewMode`.
+The navigation between next or previous range of dates for the current view in the calendar can be done by clicking up and down navigation buttons in the calendar header.
+The `SfCalendar` control allows you to navigate from one view to other view by clicking the header text of the calendar and selecting the cell from the view to navigate back to the next available view in the `ViewMode`.

 ## Navigation through keyboard

-`SfCalendar` control allows to navigate from one view to other views through keyboard by pressing the `CTRL + UP` in backward direction or `CTRL + DOWN` keys in forward direction.
-SfCalendar allows to navigate between different cells in the same view by pressing navigation arrows. `CTRL + LEFT` and `CTRL + RIGHT` arrow keys to navigate to previous or next month of calendar.
+The `SfCalendar` control allows you to navigate from one view to other view by pressing the `CTRL + UP` keys in backward direction or `CTRL + DOWN` keys in forward direction.
+The SfCalendar allows you to navigate between different cells in the same view by pressing navigation arrows. `CTRL + LEFT` and `CTRL + RIGHT` arrow keys are pressed to navigate to previous or next month of the calendar respectively.

 ## Navigation through touch

-Navigation between next or previous range of dates for the current view in the calendar can be done by panning on the calendar view. `SfCalendar` control allows to navigate from one view to other view by tap the header of calendar.
-Tapping cell from the view navigate back to next available view in `ViewMode`.
+The navigation between next or previous range of dates for the current view in the calendar can be done by panning on the calendar view.
+The `SfCalendar` control allows you to navigate from one view to other view by tapping the header of the calendar.
+Tapping the cell in view navigates back to the next available view in the `ViewMode`.

 ## Handle view change

-`ViewChanging` event occurs when click on the Calendar Header text to change the view from one view to another view.
-Change of view can be restricted on-demand by handling the `ViewChanging` event. `ViewChangingEventArgs` provides the information about the old and new `ViewType`.
-This helps to restrict view change in specific scenarios only.
-The following code example illustrates the same.
+The `ViewChanging` event occurs when the calendar header text is clicked to change the view from one view to another view.
+The change of view can be restricted on-demand by handling the `ViewChanging` event.
+The `ViewChangingEventArgs` provides information about the old and new `ViewType`.
+This helps to restrict the view change in specific scenarios only.
+The following code example illustrates this process:

 {% tabs %}